klmmmv/thesis/chap2.md

 In +@fig:constructs a list of every symbol which depict a subjects state of its behaviour can be seen.
 The meaning is as follows:

 a.
-The triangle in the left upper corner represents, that this state is the starting point for the subjects which behaviours is being modeled.
+The play symbol in the right upper corner represents, that this state is the starting point for the subjects which behaviours is being modeled.
 b.
-The triangle in the right bottom corner represents the end state of the subject.
+The stop symbol in the right upper corner represents the end state of the subject.
 c.
-A send-state.
+A receive state.
 d.
-A receive state.
+A send-state.
 e.
 A function state.

 ![Shapes for constructing the behaviour of a subject](images/print/shapes.pdf){#fig:constructs .class}